Xinayder/hoymiles-api/docs/api/login.md

 On a successful login, the response returns an authentication token, used for querying realtime data from Hoymiles devices.

+The `uniqueId` param on the official website uses a UUID, though there's no server-side check for a valid UUID string, meaning you can input any string you'd like, as it's used to identify the client logging in.

 Request:

 - URL: `/permission/system/0/admin/login`